What are the benefits of remote working for employers?

 Likewise, a quick meeting on the intranet is far more effective than everyone trailing to a meeting room, the meeting taking 10 minutes to start and then running over its time.
 These benefits of remote meetings make people more productive as they have more time to get the job done.

 With today’s technology, there’s no excuse for employers not to reap the benefits of a remote workforce.
 Internet connection and a good digital workplace platform means employees have access to all the apps they need to do their work.
-Collaboration suites (Office 365 or G Suite) messaging apps, task management tools, your intranet platform and many other digital collaboration tools are all here to improve the work of any remote worker.
+Collaboration suites (Microsoft 365 or Google Workspace) messaging apps, task management tools, your intranet platform and many other digital collaboration tools are all here to improve the work of any remote worker.

 And there’s no reason to be in the office.
 You can even include employee profiles and social networking apps on a modern intranet, making it more desirable to use.